SunburstApps/IEClassic/README.md

 Microsoft Internet Explorer.

 This repository is primarily licensed under the LGPLv3, although it contains code from a number of different sources.
-LICENSE files are found within several different subdirectories of this codebase, which give licensing terms for the contents of those subdirectories.
+Additional LICENSE files may found within several different subdirectories of this codebase, which give licensing terms for the contents of those subdirectories.
 (I have used the "or later" clause of Wine's licensing to license the entire project under LGPLv3 instead of LGPLv2.)